When you cover the touch screen of the iPad pro with a transparent protective layer or skin does this effect the performance of the Apple Pencil?

 - Flag as inappropriate Answer 1

-- Flag as inappropriate (Is the a "skin" protective cover for this model?)
+- Flag as inappropriate (Where is the matching case for this cover?)